Commit-Boost/commit-boost-client/docs/docs/developing/commit-module.md

 # Commit Module

-While a module can be written in any language, we currently provide some utils for Rust, with the goal of supporting more generalized APIs and simplify development in languages other than Rust.
+While a module can be written in any language, we currently provide some utilities for Rust, with the goal of supporting more generalized APIs and simplifying development in languages other than Rust.

 :::note
 Commit-Boost is still in alpha development, all APIs are subject to change